-But what if your text campaigns aren’t getting the interaction you hoped for?
+But what if your text campaigns aren’t getting the interaction you anticipated?

 And you just can’t figure out why?

-Well, the answer could be to do with the way your texts are crafted.
+The answer could be to do with the way you craft your messages.

-But the good news is that there are some simple tips and tricks below that you can put into action which will get your messages noticed.
+But the good news is that there are some simple tips and tricks below that you can put into action to get your messages noticed.

 1. Identify yourself clearly from the start

 State who you are upfront.
-This immediately helps the recipient understand the context of your message and makes them much more likely to engage with its content.
+This will immediately help recipients to understand the context of your message and make them much more likely to engage with its content.

 2. Keep it short, keep it simple, keep it clear!